hazelcast/hazelcast-csharp-client/doc/dev/doc/failover.md

 **(2)** Client configuration for the first cluster to be connected.
 Note that first `HazelcastOptionsBuilder` is able to configure to everything on the client, such as `HeartBeat`, `LoadBalancer` etc. This part is still `HazelcastOptions`.
 See details for client options [Options](configuration/options.md).

+**(3)** Since default `ClusterConnectionTimeoutMilliseconds` is set to infinite (-1), it should be set to a value.
+Otherwise, client will wait forever to connect to the cluster.

-**(3)** Alternative cluster options.
+**(4)** Alternative cluster options.
 Alternative options are only for connection and authentication.
 Alternative client options cannot override other fields.
 General configuration should be done in first client options which is step **1**.
 For example, here **3**, we cannot change the `RoutingMode` for each cluster.
 Also, for server side, provided cluster must have **same partition count**.
 Client cannot failover to a cluster with different partition count.

-**(4)** Initialize the client with failover feature. **Failover client uses different options builder and different factory method.**
+**(5)** Initialize the client with failover feature. **Failover client uses different options builder and different factory method.**

 ---